carocad/hugsql/README.md

 npm install --save-dev @carocad/hugsql
 ```

-Document your SQL statements with JsDoc annotations.
+- Document your SQL statements with JsDoc annotations.
 HugSql will then create
 Javascript functions with the appropriate documentation and parameters.

-- for example on `src/example.sql` file
+For example on `src/example.sql` file
 ```SQL
 /**
  * Fetch all the albums from a specific artist ...